rsksmart/devportal-1.0/rif/rns/integrate/integrate-wallet.md

 }
 ```

-The coin id should match the one in [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+The coin ID should match the one in [SLIP-0044](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).

 ## Set address resolution

-Sometimes the user choose to change the address or your wallet does it for privacy purposes, so is important to keep the domain's address resolution updated.
+Sometimes a user may choose to change their address, or your wallet may choose to do so for privacy purposes.
+It is important to keep the domain's address resolution updated.

 ### Set RSK addresses